 We now turn our attention on how to estimate the covariate-specific ROC curve using the induced (semiparametric) linear model (function \code{cROC.sp}).
-As for the Bayesian linear model described in the main manuscript, for both healthy and diseased groups, the model for the regression functions includes, in addition to the linear effect of \code{age} and \code{gender}, the (linear) interaction between the two (i.e., \code{gender*age} $\equiv$ \code{gender + age + gender:age}).
+As for the Bayesian linear model described in the main manuscript, for both nondiseased and diseased groups, the model for the regression functions includes, in addition to the linear effect of \code{age} and \code{gender}, the (linear) interaction between the two (i.e., \code{gender*age} $\equiv$ \code{gender + age + gender:age}).
 Also, by specifying \code{est.cdf = "normal"}, we assume that the error term in both groups follows a standard normal distribution.
 Finally, uncertainty estimation for this method is based on the bootstrap, and through argument \code{B = 500}, we indicate the number of resamples.
-As usual, numeric and graphical summaries are obtained using, respectively, functions \code{summary} and \code{plot} (see Figure \ref{cROC_sp_plot}). \begin{Schunk} \begin{Sinput} R> set.seed(123, "L'Ecuyer-CMRG") # for reproducibility R> cROC_sp <- cROC.sp(formula.h = bmi ~ gender*age, + formula.d = bmi ~ gender*age, group = "cvd_idf", tag.h = 0, + data = endosyn, newdata = endopred, est.cdf = "normal", + p = seq(0, 1, l = 101), B = 500, + parallel = "snow", ncpus = 2)
+As usual, numeric and graphical summaries are obtained using, respectively, functions \code{summary} and \code{plot} (see Figure \ref{cROC_sp_plot}).